Why are Audiobooks so expensive? Or are they…

 We just discussed how expensive it is to create an audiobook.
 So, how can some audiobooks be free?
 Does this mean they have horrible quality and were produced on someone’s iPhone?

 Well, there is LibriVox which is a project by volunteers to turn books in the public domain into audiobooks.
-While the productions here aren’t done professionally, people are very passionate about their LibriVox contributions and it’s a project worth checking out!
-But you can also find professionally narrated and produced audiobooks for free.
+While the productions here aren’t done professionally, people are very passionate about their LibriVox contributions, and it’s a project worth checking out!

-In some cases, “free” means only that they are without any further cost for paying subscribers and it’s part of a platform’s strategy, e.g. Audible offering audiobooks in Audible Plus, or Amazon in Kindle Unlimited “Listen for Free”.
+In some cases, “free” means only that they are without any further cost for paying subscribers, and it’s part of a platform’s strategy, e.g., Audible offering audiobooks in Audible Plus, or Amazon in Kindle Unlimited “Listen for Free”.

 Related article: How to get Audiobook Review Copies